 How Canadians Govern Themselves

-What is the final step before a bill become a law?
+What is the final step before a bill becomes a law?

-Which of the followings are the responsibilities of provincial government?
+Which of the following are the responsibilities of the provincial government?

 a.
-Education, health care, natural resource and policing.
+Education, health care, natural resources, and policing

 b.
-Nation defence, health care, citizenship and firefighting.
+National defense, health care, citizenship, and firefighting

 c.
-Education, foreign policy, natural resource and policing.
+Education, foreign policy, natural resources, and policing

 d.
-Nation defence, foreign policy, highways and aboriginal affairs.
+National defense, foreign policy, highways, and aboriginal affairs

 Who is Canada's Head of State?